YudiXie/tdw_image_dataset/README.md

 Generate a dataset of synthetic images using [TDW](https://github.com/threedworld-mit/tdw).

-The main difference between this repo and https://github.com/alters-mit/tdw_image_dataset is that this repo logs rich ground-truth information about the latent variables during the image generation process.
+This repo is based on Esther Alter's repo https://github.com/alters-mit/tdw_image_dataset.
+The main difference is that this repo logs rich ground-truth information about the latent variables during the image generation process.
 The latent variables include object distance, rotations, and translation related to the camera.
+Additionally, the sampling of object positions and poses, and test of occluded objects are adjusted.

 ## Install
 ```